 Nurses must be Washington registered nurses and volunteer for one session, either 2 or 3 weeks.
 A child is welcome to attend camp free of charge.
 Nurse responsibilities include storing and dispensing medication, overseeing the health of campers and staff, maintaining a high level of hygiene in camp, and working with the cooks to insure food allergies and intolerances are accommodated.
 Download a description of the nurse’s responsibilities.

 We choose volunteer program, kitchen and maintenance assistants each summer from among our past campers.
 Applicants for these positions must be at least 17 years of age by the start of work, be a past CIFC camper, be mature, responsible and self-motivated, and must be able to assist for five weeks (2 sessions).
 Volunteers receive free room and transportation from Seattle.
-We begin accepting applications for volunteer assistant positions in November and make hiring decisions by February.
+We begin accepting applications for volunteer assistant positions in the fall and make hiring decisions by February at the latest.
 Before applying, please read the job descriptions for the kitchen assistant, maintenance assistant, and program assistant.